 - For information on how to report the sale on Schedule D, see Publication 550, Investment Income and Expenses.

-Under the new law passed by Congress in 2015, an accuracy-related penalty may apply if an individual reporting the sale of certain inherited property uses a basis in excess of that property’s final value for federal estate tax purposes.
-Again, check IRS.gov for updates on final rules being promulgated to implement the new law.
+Under the new law passed by Congress in 2015, an accuracy-related penalty may apply if an individual reporting the sale of certain inherited property uses a basis in excess of that property’s final value for Federal estate tax purposes.
+Again, check What's New - Estate and Gift Tax for updates on final rules being promulgated to implement the new law.

 Under this special election, the basis of property inherited from a decedent who died during 2010 is generally the lesser of: